ksw2000/Computer-Networking/CH7.md

 + air-interface
 + MSC (Mobile switch center): connects cell to wired telephone net

-## 7-5 Principles: addressing and routing to mobile users
+## 7-5 Principles: Addressing and Routing to Mobile Users

 What is mobility?